 There being no objection, the House concurred in the Senate amendment to ENGROSSED SUBSTITUTE HOUSE BILL NO. 1017 and advanced the bill as amended by the Senate to final passage.

-Representatives Fitzgibbon, McCaslin and Klippert spoke in favor of the passage of the bill, as amended by the Senate.
+Representatives Fitzgibbon, McCaslin and Klippert spoke in favor of the passage of the bill.

-Representative Appleton spoke against the passage of the bill, as amended by the Senate.
+Representative Appleton spoke against the passage of the bill.